Divya-Konala/InStyle-React/README.md

 ### Description:
 InStyle is an elegant web application that showcases a collection of ladies' occasion wedding dresses.
 Users can browse through a wide range of dresses and view product details

+### Deployment Link:
+Access the application at `https://in-style-react.vercel.app/`.

 ### Technologies Used:
 - React.js for front-end development
 - Redux for state management